CODE OF CONDUCT: A GUIDE FOR EVERY STATCARE URGENT CARE EMPLOYEE

 Purpose of the Code of Conduct

 Statcare established this Code of Conduct so that employees will know and understand expectations of behavior.
-This Code of Conduct is a framework within which all employees are expected to operate.
+This Code of Conduct serves as a framework within which all employees are expected to operate.
 Responsibility for lawful and ethical behavior is a personal responsibility, and every employee will be held accountable for his or her conduct.

 The Code of Conduct is intended to be comprehensive and easily understood.
-It is not meant to answer every question that might arise in your daily activities; however, it does provide guidelines, direction and resources to tap into to respond to matters and circumstances in the course of your Statcare duties.
-No set of guidelines, including our own, can ever substitute for the sound judgment, common sense and personal integrity required to meet the challenges of your job.
+It is not meant to answer every question that might arise in your daily activities; however, it does provide guidelines, direction, and resources to tap into to respond to matters and circumstances in the course of your Statcare duties.
+No set of guidelines, including our own, can ever substitute for the sound judgment, common sense, and personal integrity required to meet the challenges of your job.